avo-hq/docs/0.1/fields.md

 heading '<div class="underline text-gray-800 uppercase">Address fields</div>',
   as_html: true
 ```
-On `index` the field is not visible, because it is not necessary.
+On **Index** the field is not visible, because it is not necessary.

 ## Hidden
 The Hidden field is used to display a value in a hidden input, mostly used to pass any value that doesn't have to be changed by user but is